spicycode/Vimlander-2-The-Quickening/README.markdown

 # Startup

-* git submodule init
-* git submodule update
+* git submodule init -- update
 * Symlink into your home path (TODO)
 * start your VIM engines!